Divide

 Matrix mode

-When the value of the parameter Multiplication is equal to Matrix(*)
+When the parameter value is Multiplication equally Matrix(*)

-, the Divide block processes non-scalar input data in the form of matrices.
-In this mode, the Divide block can invert a single square matrix or multiply and divide any number of matrices whose dimensions are defined mathematically.
+, block Divide processes non-scalar input data in the form of matrices.
+In this mode, the block Divide It can invert a single square matrix or multiply and divide any number of matrices whose dimensions are mathematically determined.

-The value of the parameters Number of inputs determines both the number of existing input data and whether each input matrix will be multiplied or divided to form the output data.
-The syntax of Number of inputs is the same as for mode Element-wise(.*)
+Parameter value Number of inputs determines both the amount of existing input data and whether each input matrix will be multiplied or divided to form the output data.
+Syntax Number of inputs the same as for the mode Element-wise(.*)

 .
 The difference between the modes is the type of multiplication and division.